vint-1/ctf/stack-2020/iot-challenge-5/iot-5-writeup.md

-# STACK 2020: IOT RSA Challenge
+# STACK 2020: IOT RSA Token

-*The solution presented is the one used by Sig0ct to solve the IOT RSA challenge during STACK 2020, the only university-category team to do so.*
+*This solution was used by Sig0ct during STACK 2020, where we were the only university-category team to solve the IOT RSA challenge.*

+*This is what I worked on personally.
+The team's full writeup is [here](https://github.com/vint-1/ctf-writeups/blob/master/stack-2020/iot-challenge-5/writeup/writeup.md).*

 ## *Overview*